Table of Contents[Hide][Show]

 - Stress and emotions

-Who Are at Risk of Changes in Fecal Color?
+Who Is at Risk of Changes in Fecal Color?

 All people will experience changes in poop color, although they will be more common or significant in the following: